 The residential parts of Bovingdon have developed around four principal roads – Chesham Road, High Street, Green Lane and Hyde Lane.
 These residential areas are characteristic of different architectural periods with much of it being fairly recent following significant expansion during the latter half of the twentieth century.
 Green Lane and Chesham Road/Hempstead Road and the Moody Estate offer clear boundaries to the village to the south east and north west and south west respectively.
 However, the village does have a rather sprawling character along roads to the east and south.

-Key views and Gateways
+Key Views and Gateways

 The key view within Bovingdon is of the Ryder Memorial (the well) at the southern end of the village from both directions along the High Street/Chipperfield.
 This view is particularly important when entering the village from Chipperfield Road, with its open verges, as the dip and slight curve of the road create a significant view into the historical centre of the village.
 This also marks the southern gateway to the village, while the junction of Hempstead Road and the High Street is the northern gateway to the village.

-Leisure & sports facilities
+Leisure & Sports Facilities

 Open Space and Wildlife sites

-It is recognised that for the size of the village that there is a lack of public open space.
-However, the King George V Playing Field situated behind the school, library and Memorial Hall in the High Street and bordered by Vicarage Lane and Church Lane is well used by the village.
+The King George V Playing Field situated behind the school, library and Memorial Hall in the High Street and bordered by Vicarage Lane and Church Lane is well used by the village.
 It provides a children’s playground and an open shelter for use by younger people and there is a small astro-turf area.
 There is also Bovingdon Green, a very pleasant open area where the cricket club play matches and on the perimeter is a recently restored pond, which provides an amenity area for people to enjoy.
 In 2012 Bovingdon Green obtained Queen Elizabeth II Fields status, which means it will be protected for ever as an open space.
 The village does not have any local nature reserves or wildlife sites.
 The Urban Nature and Conservation (UNCS) study points to some areas of high wildlife value around the village.
 These are the small parcels of grassland and woodlands that border the southern, eastern and northern edges of the village which contain a network of old hedgerows that are an important wildlife habitat.
 The Box Moor Trust also manages an area of the former brickworks as a wildlife habitat.

 Bovingdon has a vibrant village centre concentrated along the High Street with a number of shops and other services, as well as a few pubs and restaurants.
 There are a range of shops with some every day convenience shops alongside some more specialist shops such as the hardware shop.
 The village shops provide for most day to day needs and are well used by both the local residents and visitors.
 Tesco Stores are proposing to build a new store with flats above on the former garage at the junction of the High Street with Hempstead Road.